A BIT OF HISTORY:

 and RRD new growth on right side of sketch

-When buying a rose and you see odd growth and you're not sure, don’t bring it home
+When buying a rose with what appears to be odd growth and you're not sure, don’t bring it home

 If you have one in a pot, quarantine it if you are not sure and keep it away from other roses for at least a year